7XDev/drone-project/project-description.md

 ## **4. Structure of the Website**

-* The website will consist of multiple pages, each focusing on a specific aspect of the project:
+* The website will consist of multiple sections, each focusing on a specific aspect and having subcategories for improved structure of the project:
-  * `index.html` → Home page with an overview of the project.
+  * `index` → Home page with an overview of the project.
-  * `prerequisites.html` → Details on budget, parts, software, and skills needed.
+  * `prerequisites` → Details on budget, parts, software, and skills needed.
-  * `assembly.html` → Step-by-step assembly instructions.
+  * `assembly` → Step-by-step assembly instructions.
-  * `programming.html` → Comprehensive programming guide.
+  * `programming` → Comprehensive programming guide.
-  * `applications.html` → Exploration of various drone applications, including shows, recreational flying, and educational uses.
+  * `applications` → Exploration of various drone applications, including shows, recreational flying, and educational uses.

 ---